Document status

 4.4.
 Training Management Panel will receive the recommendation and consider it for ratification.
 TMP may determine alternative or additional outcomes depending on the individual circumstances of the case following its own Terms of Reference.

 4.5.
-Where the allegation is rejected, the NSHCS will inform the trainee that there is no case to answer and that no further action will be taken.
+Where the allegation is not upheld, the NSHCS will inform the trainee that there is no case to answer and that no further action will be taken.

 4.6.
 Where the allegation is withdrawn, the NSHCS will inform the trainee that there is no case to answer and that no further action will be taken.